tsuru/tsuru/docs/reference/api.rst

     * Method: GET
     * URI: /apps/<appname>/env

-Returns 200 in case of success, and json in the body returning a dictionary with environment names and values..
+Returns 200 in case of success, and json in the body returning a dictionary with environment names and values.

 Example: